 Retirement is something that most of us look forward to.
 As for me, I would love to be able to travel a bit when I am retired and have more time on my hands to do so.

 Even just the mere idea of doing what I want on any given day sounds wonderful!
-My dream would is to be sitting on a beach with my feet in the warm sand, sipping a cold umbrella drink while I peck away at my keyboard.
+My dream would be to be sitting on a beach with my feet in the warm sand, sipping a cold umbrella drink while I peck away at my keyboard.

 If you are retired or will be within the next few years, are you prepared to have a child be your sole primary focus in their formative years?